Gretel Ehrlich: Biography

-Born in 1946 in Santa Barbara, California, she studied at Bennington College and UCLA film school.
+Born in 1946 in Santa Barbara, California, Ehrlich studied at Bennington College and UCLA film school.
 She began to write full-time in 1978 while living on a Wyoming ranch after the death of a loved one.
 Ehrlich debuted in 1985 with The Solace of Open Spaces, a collection of essays on rural life in Wyoming.
 Her first novel was also set in Wyoming, entitled Heart Mountain (1988), about a community being invaded by an internment camp for Japanese Americans.

 One of Ehrlich's best-received books is a volume of creative nonfiction essays called Islands, The Universe, Home.
 Her characteristic style of merging intense, vivid, factual observations of nature with a wryly mystical personal voice is evident in this work.
 Other books include This Cold Heaven: Seven Seasons in Greenland and two volumes of poetry.

 In 1991 Ehrlich was hit by lightning and was incapacitated for several years.
 She wrote a book about the experience, A Match to the Heart, which was published in 1994.

-Since 1993, she has traveled extensively, especially through Greenland and western China.
+Since 1993, she has traveled extensively, especially through Greenland, Japan and western China.

-Her work is frequently anthologised, including The Nature Reader.
+Her work is frequently anthologised, including in The Nature Reader.
 She has also received many grants.
 In 1991, she collaborated with British choreographer Siobhan Davies, writing and recording a poem cycle for a ballet that opened in the Southbank Centre in London.